Guide to labour statistics

 Employee Earnings and HoursBusiness surveyTwo-yearlyCompositional and distributional estimates of hourly and weekly earnings, hours paid for and methods used to set employees' pay for a range of demographic and employer characteristics.
 More detailed data is available through Microdata and TableBuilder: Employee Earnings and Hours or customised data request.

 Jobs in AustraliaAdmin dataAnnualJob level income estimates for more than 2,200 regions, as well as by industry and occupation detail sourced from personal income tax data in the Linked Employer Employee Dataset (LEED).
-More detailed data available through Microdata and TableBuilder: Jobs in Australia.
+More detailed data available through Microdata and TableBuilder: Jobs and Income of Employed Persons.

 Labour AccountAccountsQuarterlyLabour payments, labour income and compensation of employees by sector, industry division (quarterly) and sub-division (annually).